plurid/deon/README.md

 Commands:
-    convert <source> [destination]                  convert a ".json" file to ".deon" environment [options] <source> <command...>     loads environment variables from a ".deon" file and spawns a new command
+    convert <source> [destination]                  convert a ".json" file to ".deon" environment [options] <source> <command...>     loads environment variables from a ".deon" file and spawns a new command confile [options] <files...>                    combine files into a single ".deon" file exfile <source>                                 extract files from a ".deon" confile
 ```